TheSLinux/gs/README.md

 Each ticket often has a label.
 There are some important lables

 * Important / Not-Important
-* High / Low priority
+* Critical / High or Low priority
 * Backlogs / In progress

 Normally, life-cycle of tickets is as below

 1. Someone raises new ticket in `Backlogs`
 2. Someone sets `Important` and `Priority` properties for the ticket
-3. Someone picks the ticket and use `In-Progress` label for it.
+3. Someone picks the ticket and uses `In-Progress` label for it.
-    * If the ticket is `Important`, and in `High Priority`, it should be picked before any other tickets
+    * If the ticket is `Important`, and in `Critical` or `High Priority`, it should be picked before any other tickets
     * Some `Important` but `Not-Urgent` ticket may become very critical in the future.
 Please deal with them carefully